Brown marmorated stink bug: Spread to Turkey

 The stink bug was first reported in Levent district of Istanbul in Turkey in September 2017.
 In October of the same year, it was observed in Artvin Province and the species has rapidly spread to other areas in Eastern Black Sea Region.
-In 2018, it was reported in Sakarya's Hendek district, and As of January 2020, it is present in 8 provinces and 46 districts all across Turkey, with Artvin, Rize, Trabzon, Giresun, Samsun, and Yalova provinces being the most effected.
-The bug is believed to have entered the country through Georgia, as it was initially reported in Kemalpaşa, Artvin just few kilometers away from the border between both countries.
+In 2018, it was reported in Sakarya's Hendek district, and As of January 2020; it is present in 8 provinces and 46 districts all across Turkey, with Artvin, Rize, Trabzon, Giresun, Samsun, and Yalova provinces being the most effected.
+The bug is believed to have entered the country through Georgia, as it was initially reported in Kemalpaşa, Artvin, just a few kilometers away from the border between both countries.

 Since Turkey is the biggest hazelnut producer in the world, the bug has caused extensive damage to hazelnut agriculture.
-The damages on the hazelnut industry in Turkey has been estimated to be US$200 million in 2017, US$300 million in 2018 and is mainly attributed to the brown marmorated stink bug, green stink bug and the powdery mildew.
-Celal Tuncer, a professor from the Ondokuz Mayıs University has stated that the bug has already caused a 20% drop in Artvin's hazelnut yield and is expected to cause a 50% drop in hazelnut production and quality in the future.
+The damage to the hazelnut industry in Turkey has been estimated to be US$200 million in 2017, US$300 million in 2018 and is mainly attributed to the brown marmorated stink bug, green stink bug and powdery mildew.
+Celal Tuncer, a professor from Ondokuz Mayıs University, has stated that the bug has already caused a 20% drop in Artvin's hazelnut yield and is expected to cause a 50% drop in hazelnut production and quality in the future.
 According to Tuncer, these drops would lead to US$1 billion in damages to hazelnut producers.

 Predators

 In China, Trissolcus japonicus, a parasitoid wasp species in the family Scelionidae, is a primary predator.

 In the United States, Europe, and New Zealand, Trissolcus japonicus is a focus of biological control programs against the brown marmorated stink bug.
 This wasp was under study in the United States since 2007 for biosafety of possible introduction.
-However, in 2014, two adventive populations were found in the United States during surveys to identify which North American parasitoids might be attacking brown marmorated stink bug.
+However, in 2014, two adventive populations were found in the United States during surveys to identify which North American parasitoids might attack brown marmorated stink bug.
 Subsequent genetic testing showed these wild populations were self-introduced: they were not related to each other, or to a laboratory strain being studied in quarantine.
-Since then, several agricultural authorities have begun programs to augment wild populations with releases of laboratory reared wasps.
+Since then, several agricultural authorities have begun programs to augment wild populations with releases of laboratory-reared wasps.
 An adventive European population was discovered during similar surveys in Switzerland in 2017.

-Several parasitoids and predators indigenous to North America and Europe have been reported to attack stink bug eggs, nymphs and adults.
-Researchers have also experimented with other predators like the spotted lady beetle, the spined soldier bug and the common green lacewing, whereby the latter consumed most of the eggs of these tested species.
+Several parasitoids and predators indigenous to North America and Europe have been reported to attack stink bug eggs, nymphs, and adults.
+Researchers have also experimented with other predators like the spotted lady beetle, the spined soldier bug, and the common green lacewing, whereby the latter consumed most of the eggs of these tested species.
 Other research investigated different spider species, as well as the wheel bug Arilus cristatus.
 Several spider species attacked both the eggs and adult stink bugs.
-The Joro spider, another invasive Asian species, was identified in Georgia in 2015, and is a natural predator of the stink bug.
+The Joro spider, another invasive Asian species, was identified in Georgia in 2015 and is a natural predator of the stink bug.
 Pill bugs eat stink bug eggs.
 Arilus cristatus, however, was the most voracious predator and attacked the eggs and adults more consistently.